 I wrote more than 400 stories for MIR’s website: with my byline; ghost-written for top management and local/international staff giving them the byline; or bylined with “MIR Corporation” as evergreen marketing material.
 Memorable in-depth travel series included Turkey, driving through Siberia in a 1928 Plymouth Roadster, and – my favorite – “MIR’s 30 Years,” with 13 blog posts and 13 videos exploring MIR’s early history and remarkable travel offerings.

-I chose this as an example simply because I love Croatia, and especially Dubrovnik.
-I lived in Croatia as a college student studying Serbo-Croatian and economics, and had the opportunity to travel through this dazzling country.
-Once the pandemic ends, I hope my story inspires travelers to add Croatia to their bucket lists.
+I chose these examples simply because I love Uzbekistan – all of it! – and I love Croatia – especially Dubrovnik.
+I lived and worked in Uzbekistan as a Soviet TV correspondent reporting in Russian, and lived with an Uzbek family.
+This opportunity changed my life and opened my heart even more to Central Asia.
+As well, I lived in Croatia as a college student studying Serbo-Croatian and economics, and had the opportunity to travel through this dazzling country.
+Once the pandemic ends, I hope my stories and videos inspire travelers to add Uzbekistan and Croatia to their bucket lists.

 PORTFOLIO SERIES: MIR’s 30 YEARS